-where $v$ is the ground-truth velocity field. \paragraph{Subject-Driven Image Generation.} Subject-driven image generation aims to generate images conditioned on both a textual prompt, and a reference image, which provides the visual information defining the subject's unique identity.
+\paragraph{Subject-Driven Image Generation.} Subject-driven image generation aims to generate images conditioned on both a textual prompt, and a reference image, which provides the visual information defining the subject's unique identity.
 By incorporating visual reference information, subject-driven image generation not only enhances personalization and identity coherence but also allows the model to retain key appearance details of the subject, even when the scene undergoes significant changes.
 Formally, we denote this image generation process as:

 where $\mathcal{G}$ is the generative model parameterized by \(\theta\), \(\mathbf{c}_{\text{prompt}}\) and \(\mathcal{I}_{\text{ref}}\) represent the textual prompt and the reference image, respectively. \(\mathbf{o}\) is the generated image.
 In existing literature, \(\mathcal{G}\) is commonly implemented using diffusion models or flow matching models, both of which are based on iterative processes of noising and denoising.